numpattern/numpattern.github.io/_posts/2024-09-12-Distributed_Training.md

 def get_ip_addresses():
     hostname = socket.gethostname()
     local_ip = socket.gethostbyname(hostname)
     result = subprocess.run(['arp', '-a'], capture_output=True, text=True)

-    ip_list = []
-    for line in result.stdout.split('\n'):
+    ip_list = [line for line in result.stdout.split('\n')]
-        ip_list.append(line)

     return ip_list

+for ip in get_ip_addresses():
+    print(ip)

 ip_addresses = get_ip_addresses()
 for ip in ip_addresses:
     print(ip)
 {% endhighlight %}

-The interface is described here with the IP 192.168.1.11 and 0x6 hexadecimal identifier for the network interface.
+The interface is described as IP 192.168.1.5 and the hexadecimal 0x6 refers to the network interface.
-Physical address lists the MAC addresses (Media Access Control from a device) corresponding to IP addresses.
-Type: indicates the type of ARP entry.
+Physical address are the MAC addresses (Media Access Control from a device) that correspond to each IP.
+Type is the ARP entry.
 MAC: Media Access Control, aims to reach the correct device when the data is sent over.
+**Dynamic IP:** if you unplug a device with dynamic IP, it might receive a different IP address after reconnecting **Static IP:** If you unplug printer and plug it back, it will still have same IP as long as the settings haven’t been changed.

 {% highlight python linenos %}
-Interface: 192.168.1.11 --- 0x6
+Interface: 192.168.1.5 --- 0x6
   Internet Address      Physical Address      Type 192.168.1.1           00-84-1e-76-26-b3     dynamic
-  192.168.1.2           e8-7c-25-50-b0-bt     dynamic
+  192.168.2.3           e8-7c-25-50-b0-bt     static
 {% endhighlight %}

+If two devices are in two different sub-networks, this can limit the communication, as devices on different sub-networks typically require a router to facilitate communication.
+Multiple Network Interfaces: The presence of different hexadecimal identifiers suggests that your device has multiple network interfaces, each with its own IP address.
+This is common in systems with both wired and wireless connections, or in servers with multiple network cards.
+Run ipconfig to see if the description of the Network Interface says Ethernet (wired) or WIFI (wireless).

+e.g each printer will have a unique MAC address even if there are from same brand and model.